Keep an eye out for Dry Patch. This appears as dry areas where the grass is starved of moisture and then dies.

-What is LDP?
+What is Dry Patch?

 Under certain conditions soil can become water repellent resulting in changes to hydrological behaviour, nutrient uptake and plant growth.